guilleasz/RouteHook/README.md

 ## Motivation

-Although react-router v4 is great, and declarative routing is much better than static routing, there is a lost that seemed kind of unnecessary.
+Although react-router v4 is great, and declarative routing is much better than static routing, there was one lost that seemed kind of unnecessary.

 Needing to write dummy components as classes only to make use of their lyfecyle hooks as, `componentDidMount` when the pathname matches and the component is mounted, or `componentWillReceiveProps` when the pathname changes it's a bit annoying.

 Looking at a beautiful Stateless Functional Component, being turned into a React Class just to dispatch an action in its LifeCycle Hook... it just breaks my heart.

-This component only searches to keep  our dummy components as statless pure functions, and still be able to keep using our hooks when we navigate through our app.
+This component only purpose is to keep our dummy components as statless pure functions, and yet, be able to keep using our hooks when we navigate through our app.

 ## Installation